Bryan Bonnell: Washington Nationals

 On May 14, 2019, Bonnell signed a minor league contract with the Washington Nationals organization.
 He spent the remainder of the year climbing the Nationals' farm system, appearing for the High-A Potomac Nationals, the Double-A Harrisburg Senators, and the Triple-A Fresno Grizzlies.
-He elected free agency on November 4, 2019.
+He elected free agency on November 4.

 On February 12, 2020, Bonnell re-signed with the Nationals organization on a new minor league contract and received an invitation to 2020 major league spring training camp Bonnell did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 However, the Nationals invited him to major league spring training again in 2021.
 He did not make the team out of spring and spent the year with the Triple-A Rochester Red Wings, logging a 4.29 ERA with 59 strikeouts in 65.0 innings pitched across 36 appearances.
 He elected minor league free agency following the season on November 7, 2021.

 Tecolotes de los Dos Laredos

 On April 20, 2022, Bonnell signed with the Tecolotes de los Dos Laredos of the Mexican League.
+He pitched in only one game for Dos Laredos, allowing five runs on five hits with three strikeouts.

+Lake Country DockHounds

+On March 15, 2024, Bonnell signed with the Lake Country DockHounds of the American Association of Professional Baseball.
+In 16 games for the DockHounds, he compiled a 5–7 record and 4.26 ERA with 51 strikeouts across 88 2/3 innings pitched.
+On October 23, Bonnell announced his retirement from professional baseball on Instagram.